ARU1-TEAM/Ubuntu-complete-install/README.md

 - And finaly you can run the script like any other script that is in ubuntu

 ### Update
-This script will update every package that you have in your OS.
+The [Update Script]() will update every package that you have in your OS.

 ### Weather
-This script will ask you your location and show you the weather forecasts
+The [Weather Script]() will ask you your location and show you the weather forecasts

 ### Change Mac Adress
-This script will change your mac adress.
+The [Change_Mac Script]() will change your mac adress.
 Very userfull if you want to bypass the router blocking system.